No Knead Bread Variations

 If you want to stir in additional ingredients to your bread, add them to the dry ingredients (flour, yeast, salt) before adding the water.
 This will ensure they get evenly incorporated to the dough.
 Then proceed with the recipe as written.

-The list below is by no means an exhaustive one of possible variations.
-Olives, herbs, roasted garlic, or caramelized onions would be good.
-Or cinnamon raisin!
-Or roasted pepper!
 Go to our No-Knead Bread FAQ page for more ideas or create your own combination!
 We’d love to hear your favorite combination in the comments section!

 And I know someone is going to ask: Do you have a gluten-free version?
 I have searched high and low for a good gluten-free option, but none of the recipes I found seem to be that popular.
 I am a total amateur when it comes to gluten-free baking, but I am intrigued by the cup-for-cup gf flour.
 However… I always balk at the price.
 It would make one expensive loaf of bread.
-Does anyone have any brilliant gf ideas?
+Does anyone have any brilliant gluten-free ideas?

 Cranberry Orange Bread